Rayhatron/matthewgraybosch.com/_pages/about/about-press.md

 ### Are the Starbreaker novels appropriate for children?

-A faithful adaptation for TV, feature film or video games would most likely be rated TV-MA, R, or M due to graphic violence, extensive profanity, occasional blasphemy, explicitly sexual situations involving consenting adaults, and adult themes such as abuse of power, existential crises, loss of faith, betrayal, and revenge.
+A faithful adaptation for TV, feature films, or video games would most likely be rated TV-MA, R, or M  respectively due to graphic violence, extensive profanity, occasional blasphemy, explicitly sexual situations involving consenting adaults, and adult themes such as abuse of power, existential crises, loss of faith, betrayal, and revenge.

 Children under the age of 16 probably shouldn't read my Starbreaker novels or stories without parental supervision.